Hurst Point High light (2004). The acetylene production plant is immediately left of the tower.

 The building housing one of the diesel engines (2004)

-One of the diesel engines providing power to charge the batterie (2004)
+One of the diesel engines providing power to charge the batteries (2004)